JMAConsulting/biz.jmaconsulting.findpayment/README.md

 JMA Consulting developed and maintains this extension.

-Many thanks to IIDA for sponsoring the development of this extension, and also to LCD Services for collaborating during its development.
+Thanks to LCD Services for collaborating during the development of this extension.